 We will treat each purchaser of common units as having the same tax benefits without regard to the units purchased.
-The IRS may challenge this treatment, which could adversely affect the value of the units.
+The IRS may challenge this treatment, which could adversely affect the value of our common units.

-Because we cannot match transferors and transferees of common units, we will adopt depreciation and amortization positions that do not conform with all aspects of existing Treasury regulations.
-A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to you.
-It also could affect the timing of these tax benefits or the amount of gain from the unitholder's sale of common units and could have a negative impact on the value of the common units or result in audit adjustments to the unitholder's tax returns.
-Please read "Tax Considerations-Uniformity of Units" for a further discussion of the effect of the depreciation and amortization positions we adopt.
+Because we cannot match transferors and transferees of common units, we will adopt depreciation and amortization positions that may not conform with all aspects of existing Treasury regulations.
+A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to our unitholders.
+It also could affect the timing of these tax benefits or the amount of gain on the sale of common units and could have a negative impact on the value of our common units or result in audits of and adjustments to our unitholders' tax returns.

-Unitholders likely will be subject to state and local taxes in states where they do not live as a result of an investment in the units.
+You will likely be subject to state and local taxes in states where you do not live as a result of an investment in our common units.

-In addition to federal income taxes, unitholders likely will be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property now or in the future even if they do not live in any of those jurisdictions.
-Unitholders likely will be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
-Further, unitholders may be subject to penalties for failure to comply with those requirements.
-We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wisconsin.
-Each of these states, except Florida and Texas, imposes a personal income tax.
-If we expand our operations into other states, unitholders may have to file state and local income tax returns in additional jurisdictions.
-If we conduct operations in other states, unitholders may be required to file state and local income tax returns in additional jurisdictions.
-It is the responsibility of each unitholder to file all federal, state and local tax returns.
-Our counsel has not rendered an opinion on the state or local tax consequences of an investment in us.
+In addition to federal income taxes, you will likely be subject to other taxes, including state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property, even if you do not reside in any of those jurisdictions.
+You will likely be required to file state and local income tax returns and pay state and local income taxes in many or all of the jurisdictions.
+Further, you may be subject to penalties for failure to comply with those requirements.
+It is your responsibility to file all United States federal, state and local tax returns.
+Our counsel has not rendered an opinion on the state or local tax consequences of an investment in the common units.